junxit/us-congress-bills-111/bill.md

   >   - **(1)** be made available for that fiscal year; and
   >   - **(2)** include, for each such account, advance discretionary new budget authority that first becomes available for the first fiscal year after the budget year.
   > - **(b)** *Estimates required* The Secretary shall include in documents submitted to Congress in support of the President’s budget submitted pursuant to section 1105 of title 31, United States Code, detailed estimates of the funds necessary for the medical care accounts of the Department for the fiscal year following the fiscal year for which the budget is submitted.
-  > - **(c)** *Medical care accounts* For purposes of this section, the term medical care accounts of the Department means the following medical care accounts of the Veterans Health Administration, Department of Veterans Affairs account:
+  > - **(c)** *Medical care accounts* For purposes of this section, the term “medical care accounts of the Department” means the following medical care accounts of the Veterans Health Administration, Department of Veterans Affairs account:
   >   - **(1)** Medical Services.
   >   - **(2)** Medical Support and Compliance.
   >   - **(3)** Medical Facilities.